retypeapp/retype/roadmap.md

 - [x] New default page support for [`default.md`](guides/formatting/#home-page)
 - [x] New hover style on [Badge](components/badge.md) component when links
 - [x] Super improved handling of áccënt characters
-- [x] A dozen other minor enhancements, optimizations, and adjustments

 ## `v1.6.0`